Generalizations of the Eierlegende-Wollmilchsau: New Eierlegende-Wollmilchsaus

 We now check the first additional claim.
 If $\ell$ is odd, then $\bZ/(2\ell)=\bZ/2 \times \bZ/\ell$.
 As in the proof of Lemma \ref{L:Hol}, we see that the holonomy representation is given by the map to $\bZ/2$.
 So the generator of $\bZ/2$ negates the Abelian differentials in $\cE(\kappa,a)$.
 This involution must interchange each pair $C, C'$, since the stabilizer of $C$ is $\bZ/\ell\subset \bZ/(2\ell)$.

 We now check the final claim.
-This follows because, in the hyperelliptic case, the condition $\sum_{i\in I} \kappa_i=-2$ implies that each cylinder goes around a pair of poles.
-A saddle connection joining those two poles lifts to a collection of saddle connections joining the two lifts of the cylinder.
+This follows because, in the hyperelliptic case, the condition $\sum_{i\in I} \kappa_i=-2$ implies that that either $I$ or its complement has size two and $\kappa_i=-1$ for both $i$ in whichever has size two.
+In other words, each cylinder goes around a pair of poles.
+(In the language of \cite[Section 4]{ApisaWrightDiamonds}, we have proven that all cylinders on genus zero quadratic differentials with only one zero are envelopes.)
+A saddle connection joining those two poles lifts to a collection of saddle connections joining the two lifts of the cylinder. \end{proof}

-We conclude with a subtle detail which we skipped over above: each lift of a cylinder on the genus zero quadratic differential has a zero on each boundary component.
-This only needs to be checked for cylinders that go around two poles, since zeros of course lift to zeros.
-We need to check that at least one of the two poles lift to a true zero, rather than a marked point.
-Otherwise, both loops around the poles would map to $\ell\in \bZ/(2\ell)$, which contradicts the definition of generalized Eierlegende-Wollmilchsau. \end{proof}

 We close this subsection with some (incomplete) remarks on the history and context.

 \begin{rem} The families of algebraic curves underlying the orbits of the Eierlegende-Wollmilchsau and Ornithorynque have a long history preceding their appearance in dynamics, and are related to Schwarz's 1873 list of hypergeometric functions that can be expressed algebraically \cite{Schwarz}.
 See, for example, \cite[Sections 5,6]{W1} for an exposition of how hypergeometric differential equations arise in the study of cyclic (or Abelian) covers.
 A characterization of when the integrals solving the differential equations are expressible as algebraic functions appears in \cite[Section 9]{McM:braid}; note that the Eierlegende-Wollmilchsau corresponds to the $(n,d)=(3,4)$ and $(n,d)=(4,4)$ cases in \cite[Table 10]{McM:braid}.